designdetails/designdetails/README.md

 - [RSS Feed](http://simplecast.fm/podcasts/1034/rss)

 ### Made possible by
-- [Sisu](https://sisu.ai) - Sisu is looking for a thoughtful and data-savvy designer to help build the next generation of analytics software.
+- [Fathom](https://designdetails.fm/fathom) - Sisu is looking for a thoughtful and data-savvy designer to help build the next generation of analytics software.
 You can find out more at [sisu.ai](https://sisu.ai).
-- [Flywheel](https://getflywheel.com/?utm_campaign=brand-awareness&utm_medium=sponsorship&utm_source=podcast&utm_content=design-details) - Flywheel is a delightfully designed managed WordPress hosting platform, thoughtfully built for busy creatives.
-Streamline your workflow with their slick platform and sweet set of workflow tools perfectly made for designers!
-Get started at [getflywheel.com/designdetails](https://getflywheel.com/?utm_campaign=brand-awareness&utm_medium=sponsorship&utm_source=podcast&utm_content=design-details).

 ### [Supporters](https://patreon.com/designdetails)
 - Aaron Heine